iFusion Aesthetics & iV Bar

 Please reach us at Todd@ifusiondallas.com if you cannot find an answer to your question.

 If you are unfamiliar with ketamine, here is a brief history of how and why it is being used for Ketamine-Assisted Psychotherapy.
-Ketamine was invented in the 1960s and has traditionally been used in higher doses as an anesthetic (for surgery) with children and adults.
+Ketamine was invented in the 1960s and has traditionally been used in higher doses as an anesthetic (for surgery) in children and adults.
 It has also been used during war times on the battlefield as an effective analgesic (pain medication).
 In recent years, ketamine has been administered as an “off-label” treatment, per the FDA, for psychiatric conditions that have been resistant to currently available modalities such as medications and/or psychotherapy.

 Ketamine is believed to have a unique mechanism of action.
 Unlike the majority of psychotropic medications available in the United States, ketamine has been found to primarily target glutamate receptors, more specifically, N-methyl-D-aspartate (NMDA) receptors.
 Glutamate is an excitatory neurotransmitter associated with numerous neurological functions, including memory and learning; glutamate also moderates anxiety, adrenaline release, and aspects of sleep.
 Ketamine antagonizes or blocks glutamate receptor transmission.
 Ketamine is also being used in specialized medical settings for chronic and/or severe pain conditions.
 Research for how, what (e.g., other conditions), and why ketamine helps with these conditions is the focus of ongoing research.